-Over the last decade, the Postal Service has seen sharp declines in mail volume, of approximately 3 percent per year.4 In the period between FY 2014 and FY 2024, the
+Over the last decade, the Postal Service has seen sharp declines in mail volume,

-FIRST-CLASS MAIL VOLUME

-DECREASED BY 30.9 PERCENT

-OVER THE LAST 10 YEARS.
+FIRST-CLASS MAIL VOLUME DECREASED BY 30.9 PERCENT OVER THE LAST 10 YEARS.

-2 Source: Docket No. ACR2019, Financial Analysis of United States Postal Service Financial Results and 10-K Statement, May 7, 2020 (FY 2019 Financial Analysis); Docket No. ACR2019, Library Reference USPS-LR-29, December 27, 2019, Excel file "FY2019 First Class Mail.xlsx;" Docket No. ACR2024, Library Reference USPS-FY24-42, FY 2024 Revenue, Pieces, and Weight Report, December 30, 2024; Docket No. ACR2024, Library Reference USPS-FY24-5, Fiscal Year 2024 Cost Segments and Components Reconciliation to Financial Statements and Account Reallocations, December 30, 2024; Docket No. ACR2024, Library Reference USPS-FY24-29, Service Performance of Market Dominant Products, December 30, 2024.
+&lt;sup>2 Source: Docket No. ACR2019, Financial Analysis of United States Postal Service Financial Results and 10-K Statement, May 7, 2020 (FY 2019 Financial Analysis); Docket No. ACR2019, Library Reference USPS-LR-29, December 27, 2019, Excel file "FY2019 First Class Mail.xlsx;" Docket No. ACR2024, Library Reference USPS-FY24-42, FY 2024 Revenue, Pieces, and Weight Report, December 30, 2024; Docket No. ACR2024, Library Reference USPS-FY24-5, Fiscal Year 2024 Cost Segments and Components Reconciliation to Financial Statements and Account Reallocations, December 30, 2024; Docket No. ACR2024, Library Reference USPS-FY24-29, Service Performance of Market Dominant Products, December 30, 2024.

-3 The Postal Service has implemented a series of changes to service performance standards and the Service Performance Measurement system since FY 2012.
+&lt;sup>3 The Postal Service has implemented a series of changes to service performance standards and the Service Performance Measurement system since FY 2012.
 FY 2019 is the most meaningful comparison because the Postal Service implemented its internal Service Performance Measurement system for Single-Piece First-Class Mail in FY 2019.
 The Postal Service lowered the service standards for First-Class Mail in FY 2022 by up to 2 additional days for 38.5 percent of First-Class Mail.
 Since implementing the service standard change in FY 2022, the Postal Service lengthened the standard days for delivery and decreased the percentage of mail that it delivered on time at the lower standard.

-4 DFA Plan at 9.
+&lt;sup>4 DFA Plan at 9.

-decade, with an overall loss of 20.6 billion pieces.5 This downward trend is expected to continue.
-For FY 2025, the Postal Service projects total mail and package volume of 106.7 billion pieces, a decline of 5.7 billion pieces (5.1 percent) from 2024, primarily due to projected declines in the First-Class Mail and USPS Marketing Mail volume.6
+decade, with an overall loss of 20.6 billion pieces.
+This downward trend is expected to continue.
+For FY 2025, the Postal Service projects total mail and package volume of 106.7 billion pieces, a decline of 5.7 billion pieces (5.1 percent) from 2024, primarily due to projected declines in the First-Class Mail and USPS Marketing Mail volume.